Clerk killed, 2nd man wounded in Johnston County store robbery

 A panic alarm triggered on the store’s security system brought authorities there shortly after 11 p.m., Amaon said.

 On security video, detectives saw two masked men enter the store and carry out the robbery, Amaon said.
-They fled in a dark-colored sedan, but that was the only description released.
+They fled in a dark-colored sedan, but that was the only description the sheriff’s office provided.

 Esmail and Lynch both lived in western Johnson County, Amaon said.